 Among services provided at no cost to member credit unions, CCUL Compliance receives and posts alerts of suspicious and fraudulent activity, helping member institutions advise and support peer security and integrity.
 Sign up to receive these alerts by email when you join the Fraud Alerts Community Group here.
-You may also view current alerts (detail available only to signed-in profile holders), and click here to submit a report for posting by emailing firstname.lastname@example.org.
+You may also view current alerts here (login required) and/or submit a report for posting by emailing firstname.lastname@example.org.

 National Credit Union Administration (NCUA) Fraud Information Center

 The NCUA maintains several fraud-focused resources for credit unions and consumers.
 The NCUA Fraud Prevention Center includes scam updates, fraud alerts, online security, identity theft and fraud resources, and more.

 SAR Review Teams - Carolinas